Ace0s/Ace0s/README.md

-<h2 align="left">Hi 👋!
+<h2 align="left">Hello!
 My name is Joel Oskarsson and I'm a Game Developer from Sweden.</h2>

 ###